nightroman/FarNet/FarNet/README.md

 - `method` (required)

-    The assembly method full name, `Namespace.Type.Method`.
-If `Namespace` is the same as script or module name then `.Type.Method` is allowed as well.
+    The method full name `Namespace.Type.Method` or short `.Type.Method` if `Namespace` is the assembly name.

     Methods are instance or static methods, with or without parameters.
     Parameter names correspond to the method parameters in commands.